Airship hangar: United States

 In the United States the Navy began producing non-rigid airships during World War I. The Wingfoot Lake Airship Hangar in Suffield, Ohio was constructed in 1917 by the Goodyear Tire and Rubber Company for the production of non-rigid airships and training.
 Hangar No 1 at Lakehurst Naval Airship Station was built in 1921 to house the Navy's future rigid airships.
 Additional hangars, which housed the USS Akron (ZRS-4) and USS Macon (ZRS-5), exist in Akron, Ohio (the Goodyear Airdock, 1929) and Sunnyvale, California (Hangar One, Moffett Federal Airfield, 1932).
 The ships were constructed in Akron.
 The Akron was based in Lakehurst while the Macon was based at Moffett Field.
 During World War II, seventeen large hangars were built to house US Navy blimps.
-Today, seven of these wooden hangars still exist: Moffett Field (2), Tustin, California (2), Tillamook, Oregon (1), Lakehurst, New Jersey (2).
+Today, five of these wooden hangars still exist: Moffett Field (1), Tustin, California (1), Tillamook, Oregon (1), Lakehurst, New Jersey (2).